Looking to tow a caravan? We reckon these are the best cars for towing caravans right now.

 The Volvo V90 Cross Country is no longer with us.
 However, this jacked-up estate car with extra ruggedness in the same mould as the Audi A6 Allroad could just be the company's best-kept secret of recent years.

 So is the fact that, depending on specification, it can tow up to 2400kg.
-A budget of around £26,000 should be enough to snaffle you a three- or four-year old example
+A budget of around £20,000 should be enough to snaffle you a good example with reasonable mileage on the clock.

 For most drivers, a diesel engine is a good start.
 These have plenty of torque and are usually very efficient, even when towing a caravan.
 A car that weighs a lot helps, too, while four-wheel-drive can make things easier, particularly if you’re planning to tow a trailer or caravan out of a field.